taraokelly/Theory-Of-Computation/CA/README.md

 (define (decide-prime n)
       (define (prime-loop n m)
       ; Check if m is equal to n - m acts as a counter, starting from 2 -> n.
-      ; If m has reached n without finding a component factor of n and returning false, n must be a prime number.
+      ; If m has reached n without finding a component factor of n and returning false, ; then must be a prime number.
       (if (= m n)
           #t
           ; If the modulus is equal to 0 then, m divides equally into n and therfore must be a factor of n.